doonny/PipeCNN/documents/README.md

 ```
 Then select *FLOW=hw*, and simply type *make fpga* will generate a conv.xclbin file, which is the binary for Xilinx's FPGA.
 Then type *make host* will generate the host executable *run.exe*.

 For Vitis, both sw emulation and hw emulation are supported.
 Please select the correponding *FLOW* and remake the fpga.
 Use *make emu* to start emulation instead of using *./run.exe conv.xclbin*.
-FOr hw emulation, you might also need to set *export LIBRARY_PATH=/usr/lib/x86_64-linux-gnu* before compilation on Ubuntu machine.
+For hw emulation, you might also need to set *export LIBRARY_PATH=/usr/lib/x86_64-linux-gnu* before compilation on Ubuntu machine.

 ### Important Notes
 * Intel and Xilinx have very different design flow and Makefile settings, please read the official user's guides to see the detailed information.